ServicesAboutInsightsContact

 If the data has been pointing at operating conditions for twenty years, why is the market still organized around communications and training?

 Not because practitioners missed the problem.
 Most experienced change managers can describe exactly where the environment works against them.
 They see the metrics rewarding old behavior.
 They see the legacy system running in parallel.
-They see the middle manager carrying four new roles nobody scoped.
-Prosci's own research identified mid-level managers as the group most resistant to change, with 43% of practitioners naming them as such.[5]The discipline understood the problem.
-It couldn't sell the solution.
+They see the middle manager taking on four new roles that nobody scoped.
+Prosci’s own research identified mid-level managers as the group most resistant to change, with 43% of practitioners naming them as such.[5]
+The discipline understood the problem.
+It couldn’t sell the solution.

 The math gets worse at the program level.
 Consulting labor routinely constitutes 40 to 60 percent of total ERP program cost.[7]
 If change management is getting less than 10% of that same budget, the structural subordination is built into the deal before anyone writes a scope document.
 No firm is going to put a $50 million technology program at risk to argue for a bigger change management scope.
-So the scope gets defined by what fits inside the budget, not by what the transformation requires.

 And the sponsor relationship matters more than anything else.
 Prosci’s research shows that projects with extremely effective sponsors are 79% likely to meet their objectives, compared to just 27% with extremely ineffective sponsors.[5]
 But the person closest to the problem was never positioned to have the harder conversation.
 The staffing model prevents it.